alphaparrot/exoplasim-legacy/docs/index.rst

-The first time you import the module and try to create a model after either installing or updating, ExoPlaSim will run a configuration script, write the install directory into its source code, and compile the burn7 NetCDF postprocessor.
-You must have NetCDF libraries available in the path when this happens.
+The first time you import the module and try to create a model after either installing or updating, ExoPlaSim will run a configuration script, write the install directory into its source code, and compile the `pyfft` library.

+.. burn7 NetCDF postprocessor.
+You must
+.. have NetCDF libraries available in the path when this happens.
-The burn7 compilation process will build and compile a patched version of the NetCDF libraries necessary for burn7--burn7 makes use of features anachronistic to a particular version of NetCDF that no longer exists.
+..
+The burn7 compilation process will build and compile a patched
+.. version of the NetCDF libraries necessary for burn7--burn7 makes
+.. use of features anachronistic to a particular version of NetCDF
+.. that no longer exists.

 You may also configure and compile the model manually if you wish to not use the Python API, by entering the exoplasim/ directory and running first configure.sh, then compile.sh (compilation flags are shown by running ``./compile.sh -h``).

-The postprocessor and its libraries can be compiled by entering ``exoplasim/postprocessor/`` and running ``./build_init.sh``.
+..
+The postprocessor and its
+.. libraries can be compiled by entering ``exoplasim/postprocessor/`` and
+.. running ``./build_init.sh``.

 Most Common Error Modes
 -----------------------